 I want to reiterate my interest & enthusiasm for the Texas MBA Program, but don’t have specific updates (as listed above).
 How can I do this?

-The Admissions Committee prefers that you wait to be solicited for any supplemental items, and that any sent are material updates to your application.
-However, if you would like to let us know where the Texas MBA Program ranks among your choices of schools, why we are the best fit for you and your career goals, or what other schools you are applying to, you may upload a letter of interest to the Waitlist Supplemental Materials Form and it will be included as an attachment to your application.
+If you would like to let us know where Texas McCombs ranks among your choices of schools, why we are the best fit for you and your career goals, or what other schools you are applying to, you may upload a letter of interest to be included as an attachment to your application.